wpb-astro/MCSED/docs/source/Running MCSED.rst

 photometric uncertainties.
 Finally, these mock observations are used to fit an SED model and estimate the corresponding model parameters.
-Upon completion, ``MCSED`` will return the calculated parameters from the run, as well as the initially fixed parameters.
+Upon completion, ``MCSED`` will return the calculated parameters from the run, as well as the "truth" model parameters, filter fluxes, and SED.

 .. _subsec:parallelmode: